Gbe languages: Morphology

 Most verbs in Gbe languages have one of the basic syllable forms.
 Gbe nominals are generally preceded by a nominal prefix consisting of a vowel (cf. the Ewe word aɖú, 'tooth').
 The quality of this vowel is restricted to the subset of non-nasal vowels.
 In some cases the nominal prefix is reduced to schwa or lost: the word for 'fire' is izo in Phelá, ədʒo in Wací-Ewe and dʒo in Pecí-Ewe.
 The nominal prefix can be seen as a relic of a typical Niger–Congo noun class system.

 The Gbe languages are isolating languages, and as such express many semantic features by lexical items.
 Of a more agglutinative nature are the commonly used periphrastic constructions.
 In contrast to Bantu languages, a major branch of the Niger–Congo language family, Gbe languages have very little inflectional morphology.
 There is for example no subject–verb agreement whatsoever in Gbe, no gender agreement, and no inflection of nouns for number.
 The Gbe languages make extensive use of a rich system of tense/aspect markers.

 Reduplication is a morphological process in which the root or stem of a word, or part of it, is repeated.
-The Gbe languages, like most other Kwa languages, make extensive use of reduplication in the formation of new words, especially in deriving nouns, adjectives and adverbs from verbs.
+The Gbe languages, like most Kwa languages, make extensive use of reduplication in the formation of new words, especially in deriving nouns, adjectives and adverbs from verbs.
 Thus in Ewe, the verb lã́, 'to cut', is nominalised by reduplication, yielding lãlã́, 'the act of cutting'.
 Triplication is used to intensify the meaning of adjectives and adverbs, e.g. Ewe ko 'only' → kokooko 'only, only, only'.